wixplosives/codux-core/TEST_HELPERS.md

 Somewhere along the line, while you were creating all those awesome simulations in Wix Component Studio, you may have wondered to yourself: is there any way I can use these in tests?
 The answer is yes.

-`wcs-core` exports three methods to help test components with simulations: `simulationToJsx`, `setupSimulationStage`, and `renderSimulation.
+`wcs-core` exports three methods to help test components with simulations: `simulationToJsx`, `setupSimulationStage`, and `renderSimulation`.

 `simulationToJsx` takes a simulation and returns a JSX Element representing the component with the simulation props and wrapped in a wrapper (if relevant).